SSWConsulting/SSW.Rules.Content/rules/what-is-exploratory-testing/rule.md

 #### Exploratory Testing lacks the rigour to be used in regulated environments

 The different approach to documenting the test effort in exploratory testing is often claimed to lack the rigour required by auditors for teams working in regulated environments, such as finance or healthcare.
 This is simply untrue and there are now many well-documented case studies of the use of ET within regulated industries.
-Auditors are generally interested in answering two questions: "can you show me what you're supposed to do?, and "can you show me the evidence of what you actually do?".
+Auditors are generally interested in answering two questions: "can you show me what you're supposed to do?" and "can you show me the evidence of what you actually do?".
 They are less interested in the form that the evidence takes.
 For example, formal test scripts actually provide less evidence of what was actually tested than a well-written testing story from a session of exploratory testing.